 Where to stay in Rhodes?

-The best areas to stay in Rhodes for first-timers are Rhodes Town, Kallithea Beach, Faliraki, Kolymbia, Stegna, Pefkos, Lindos, and Ialyssos.
+The best areas to stay in Rhodes for first-timers and tourists are Rhodes Town, Kallithea Beach, Faliraki, Kolymbia, Stegna, Pefkos, Lindos, and Ialyssos.
 These are the island’s most popular and safe towns for tourists that offer a wide variety of attractions and amenities.

-Rhodes Town is the best overall place to stay in Rhodes for first-timers due to its central location, proximity to major tourist attractions, and excellent connections to public transportation.
+Rhodes Town is the overall best place to stay in Rhodes for first-timers due to its central location, proximity to major tourist attractions, and excellent connections to public transportation.
 Staying here offers easy access to the island’s top historical site, restaurants, bars, and shops.

 Rhodes Town, Faliraki, and Lindos are some of the best areas to stay in Rhodes without a car.
 These towns are walkable with a wide range of tourist attractions and amenities, making it easy to explore on foot.
 Plus, they are well-connected to bus for day trips to other towns.